broadinstitute/SpliceAI-lookup/README.md

 - **mask** (optional) can be 0 which means raw scores or 1 which means masked scores (default: 0).
 Splicing changes corresponding to strengthening annotated splice sites and weakening unannotated splice sites are typically much less pathogenic than weakening annotated splice sites and strengthening unannotated splice sites.
 When this parameter is = 1 (masked), the delta scores of such splicing changes are set to 0.
 SpliceAI developers recommend using raw (0) for alternative splicing analysis and masked (1) for variant interpretation.
+- **precomputed** (optional) can be 0 which means never use precomputed scores or 1 which means use precomputed scores when possible (default: 1).
 ---
 **Local Install**